-- The use of office and out-of-office (home or ambulatory) BP measurements identifies individuals with white coat hypertension, who have elevated BP only in the office (nonelevated ambulatory or home BP), and those with masked hypertension, who have nonelevated BP in the office but elevated BP out of the office (ambulatory or home).
-1,2,17-21,25-27 These conditions are common among both untreated subjects and those treated for hypertension.
-About 10%-30% of subjects attending clinics due to high BP have white coat hypertension and 10%-15% have masked hypertension. - White coat hypertension: These subjects are at intermediate cardiovascular risk between normotensives and sustained hypertensives.
+- The use of office and out-of-office (home or ambulatory) BP measurements identifies individuals with white-coat hypertension, who have elevated BP only in the office (nonelevated ambulatory or home BP), and those with masked hypertension, who have nonelevated BP in the office but elevated BP out of the office (ambulatory or home) [1,2,17-21,25-27].
+These conditions are common among both untreated subjects and those treated for hypertension.
+About 10-30% of subjects attending clinics because of high BP have white-coat hypertension and 10-15% have masked hypertension. - White-coat hypertension: these subjects are at intermediate cardiovascular risk between normotensives and sustained hypertensive patients.
 The diagnosis needs confirmation with repeated office and out-of-office BP measurements.
 If their total cardiovascular risk is low and there is no hypertension-mediated organ damage (HMOD), drug treatment may not be prescribed.
-However, they should be followed with lifestyle modification, as they
+However, they should be followed with lifestyle modification, as they may develop sustained hypertension requiring drug treatment [1,2,17-21,25-27]. - Masked hypertension: these patients are at similar risk of cardiovascular events as sustained hypertensive patients.
+The diagnosis needs confirmation with repeated office and out-of-office measurements.
+Masked hypertension may require drug treatment aiming to normalize out-of-office BP [1,2,17-21,25-27].